MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wiautil/nf-wiautil-cwiaupropertylist-setaccesssubtype(int,ulong,ulong).md

 ## -returns

-This method does not return a value.
+This method returns an NTSTATUS value.

 ## -remarks